BlinkTagInc/node-gtfs/README.md

     // Get translations
     gtfs.getTranslations();

+### gtfs.getDirections(query, fields, sortBy)

+Queries directions and returns a promise.
+The result of the promise is an array of directions.
+These are from the non-standard `directions.txt` file.
+See [documentation and examples of this file](https://trilliumtransit.com/gtfs/reference/#directions).

+    // Get all directions
+    gtfs.getDirections();

+    // Get directions for a specific route gtfs.getDirections({
+      route_id: '1234'
+    });

+    // Get directions for a specific route and directioin gtfs.getDirections({
+      route_id: '1234',
+      direction_id: 1
+    });

 ### gtfs.getStopAttributes(query, fields, sortBy)

 Queries stop_attributes and returns a promise.
 The result of the promise is an array of stop_attributes.
 These are from the non-standard `stop_attributes.txt` file.
 See [documentation and examples of this file](https://gtfstohtml.com/docs/stop-attributes).